Hvogu/data-BPMN/README.md

   <img src="images/updateFormalDef.png" width="300" alt="Some Text">
 </p>
 Where a1..am is an attribute in a table R and u1..um is a value and F1..Fk are conditions.
-This will go through the specified table row for row and see if the current row satisfies any of the conditions, the atributes will be set to the values specified in the _THEN_ clause of the first satisfied condition.
-The update statement can have an _ELSE_ which changes every row that is not included in the one of the _When clauses_.
+This will go through the specified table row for row and see if the current row satisfies any of the conditions.
+The attributes will be set to the values specified in the _THEN_ clause of the first satisfied condition.
+The update statement can have an _ELSE_ which changes every row that is not included in one of the _WHEN_ clauses_.
 If _ELSE_ is not specifed then all rows in the database that do not satisfy one of the conditions remain unaltered.
 If a new value is not specified for a given atribute then it will remain unaltered.

-An example can be seen bellow.
+An example can be seen below.
 <p align="left">
   <img src="images/updateExample.png" width="300" alt="Some Text">
 </p>